-When you fire a shotgun with a multiple-pellet shell, the pellets start to spread out into a pattern when the shell exits the barrel of the gun.
-As the distance between the pellets and the shotgun increases so does the diameter of the pattern.
+When you fire a shotgun with a multiple-pellet shell, the pellets start to spread out into a pattern when the shell exits the gun barrel.
+As the distance between the pellets and the shotgun increases, so does the diameter of the pattern.

 Generally speaking, the pallet pattern differs from shotgun to shotgun.
-This means that you can never have two shotguns having the same pellet pattern.
-There are several factors that influence a shotgun’s pellet pattern, and they include-
+This means you can never have two shotguns with the same pellet pattern.
+Several factors influence a shotgun’s pellet pattern, and they include-

 Understanding Shotgun Patterning